bepaald/signalbackup-tools/README.md

 **<span id="desktop_functions">Operations for Signal Desktop</span>**

 > [!NOTE]
 > Starting at version 7.17, Signal Desktop will encrypt the key used to read the database.
-On Windows, decryption of this key should already be implemented, but this has not been done for Linux and macOS.
+On Windows, decryption of this key should already be implemented, but this has not been done for Linux and macOS yet.
 To use any of the desktop functions of this tool on Linux/macOS, the decrypted key must be manually supplied through the `--desktopkey` option (see below).
 For Linux users a simple tool that attempts to decrypt and show the key is available here: [https://github.com/bepaald/get_signal_desktop_key](https://github.com/bepaald/get_signal_desktop_key).
+For macOS users a similar tool is available here: [https://github.com/bepaald/get_signal_desktop_key_mac](https://github.com/bepaald/get_signal_desktop_key_mac).

 While this tool only deals with backups from Signal Android, and there are no plans to change that, a small number of functions that operate on a Signal Desktop database is available.
 These options primarily exist to facilitate debugging the [import from Desktop](#desktop) function.